 Rahima’s nightmare began when she says Chinese officials learned that she had WhatsApp, a messaging service that’s effectively banned in the country, on her phone.

 Soon, the mother of four would become one of an estimated two million Muslims detained without trial by China’s government over the past three years, in what has been described as the largest mass incarceration of an ethnic group since the Holocaust.

 “You were like a zombie in the camp, like someone who had lost their mind,” Rahima tells FRONTLINE in the above clip.
 “You just think about being released and dream of that moment.”

 Like Rahima, Gulzira is a Kazakh Muslim who was detained in China’s Xinjiang region.
-Of life inside the camps, she remembers being surrounded by mesh and barbed wire,cameras everywhere, and brutal treatment.
+Of life inside the camps, she remembers being surrounded by bars and mesh wire, cameras everywhere, and brutal treatment.

 Twice, she says, she was made to sit on a hard chair for 24 hours.
 She went to the bathroom where she sat.